-Net CO2 emissions from the Kyoto Protocol activity Forest Management for the years 2008 until 2019 are shown in Figure 11-1.
+Net CO2 emissions from the Kyoto Protocol activity Forest Management for the years 2008 until 2020 are shown in Figure 11-1 (chp.
+11.4).
 Gains were adopted from Liechtenstein's NFI (see chp.
 6.4.2.1) which covers the period 1998-2010.
 Losses were calculated with NFI-results and harvesting statistics (see chp.
 6.4.2.3).
 From 2008 to 2014, cut and mortality was generally higher than growth and therefore, Forest Management represents a carbon source in those years.
 However, in 2015-2017 the harvesting rates were decreasing and therefore Forest Management became a net carbon sink.
 In 2018, Forest management was a larger source again due to increased harvesting of windfall and bark-beetle wood.
-In 2019, with a moderate harvesting rate, Forest Management was only a small source.
+In 2019, with a moderate harvesting rate, Forest Management was only a small source and in 2020, with a low harvesting rate, Forest Management was a sink.